codeigniter4/CodeIgniter4/user_guide_src/source/libraries/encryption.rst

 Configuring the library
 =======================

-For usability, performance, but also historical reasons tied to our old :doc:`Encrypt Class <encrypt>`, the Encryption library is designed to use repeatedly the same driver, encryption cipher, mode and key.
+For usability, performance, but also historical reasons tied to earlier encryption in CodeIgniter, the Encryption library is designed to use repeatedly the same driver, encryption cipher, mode and key.

-As noted in the "Default behavior" section above, this means using an auto-detected driver (OpenSSL has a higher priority), the AES-128 ciper in CBC mode, and your ``$config['encryption_key']`` value.
+As noted in the "Default behavior" section above, this means using an auto-detected driver (OpenSSL has a higher priority), the AES-128 ciper in CBC mode, and your ``$key`` value.

 If you wish to change that however, you need to use the ``initialize()`` method.
 It accepts an associative array of parameters, all of which are